Love Is for Losers: Critical reception

-Some critics noted how the sound was different to that of Green Day, feeling that it would divide fans, while comparing its sound to that of Billie Joe Armstrong's other side-project, Foxboro Hot Tubs, with The Soundboard Reviews stating that it shows that "Armstrong is working in a familiar territory with very few tracks stand out to grab your attention [sic]."
+Some critics noted how the sound was different to that of Green Day, feeling that it would divide fans, while comparing its sound to that of Green Day's other side-project, Foxboro Hot Tubs, with The Soundboard Reviews stating that it shows that "Armstrong is working in a familiar territory with very few tracks stand out to grab your attention [sic]."

 Tour and promotion

 The Longshot embarked on a tour shortly after the release of The Longshot EP, including songs from the album in addition to those on the EP.
 A music video for the album's title track, "Love Is for Losers", was released on April 20, 2018.

 Track listing

-All songs by Billie Joe Armstrong, except Goodbye to Romance by Ozzy Osbourne, Randy Rhoads and Bob Daisley.
+All songs by Billie Joe Armstrong, except "Goodbye to Romance" by Ozzy Osbourne, Randy Rhoads and Bob Daisley.